 The project includes approximately 1,200 standard and specialized workstations and private offices as part of the project’s comprehensive interior design.
 Workstation power and communication cabling is routed under raised flooring throughout the building.
 The raised flooring serves as the HVAC supply plenum with the return air plenum in the ceiling.

 Specialized technology includes NIPRNET, SIPRNET and JWICS networks to each workstation.
 In addition, many agency networks are available in select locations.
 The network and server design accommodate the DoDIIS Trusted Workstation being rolled out.
 The design accommodates all physical separation requirements for cabling and components.
+Blast effects were a major design consideration for this high-profile, mission-critical facility, for which the design basis threat and required level of protection exceeded the Department of Defense minimum antiterrorism standards.

 Audio-visual (A-V) technologies and components include secure video conferencing with remote staging and monitoring at a central location.
 The conferencing center A-V systems will allow multiple configurations of the space to accommodate simultaneous private conferences.
 The Fusion Center has command center-type functionality.